waynegakuo/nano-studio/README.md

 2. **Enable Vertex AI Gemini API**
 - Back in the Firebase AI Logic dashboard view, click on 'Settings'
 - You will notice that Vertex AI Gemini API is not enabled.
-For improved performance to our image generation needs, we will enable this API.
+For improved performance to our image editing needs, we will enable this API.
 - Click on 'Enable required APIs'
 - On the sidebar that appears, click 'Enable APIs'
 - AI Monitoring should have been already enabled when enabling the Gemini AI API.